A new civic centre

 - Responsibly sourced building materials

-- Energy efficent design to reduce our carbon footprint including renewable energy such as air source heat pumps and photovoltaic panels.
+- Energy efficient design to reduce our carbon footprint including renewable energy such as air source heat pumps and photovoltaic panels.